Signed in as:

 You do not stay at the monastery.

-At your pick-up meeting, you will be presented with a “manual” for continuing your dog's training at home.
+At your pick-up online meeting, you will be presented with a “manual” for continuing your dog's training at home.
 This plan includes printed and video materials, and covers general information such as getting started, the ten commands, review of the go-to place command, information on the e-collar, and training exercises specifically for you and your dog.

 If you follow the program consistently, you will reinforce the training which has already taken place and will continue to build a relationship with your dog that is mutually fulfilling.